scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 should follow, and existing packages should slowly adopt.
 The reasoning for each decision is outlined as well.

-There are currently three popular packaging systems.
+There are currently several popular packaging systems.
 This guide covers [Setuptools][], which is currently the only system that supports compiled extensions.
-If you are not planning on writing C/C++ code, [Flit][] and [Poetry][] are the other two systems, and are drastically simpler - most of this page is unneeded for those systems.
+If you are not planning on writing C/C++ code, other systems like [Hatch][] are drastically simpler - most of this page is unneeded for those systems.

 Also see the [Python packaging guide][], especially the [Python packaging tutorial][].

-> <h4 style="no_toc">Note:</h4>
+> <h2 style="no_toc">Note:</h2>
 >
 > Raw source lives in git and has a `setup.py`.
 You _can_ install directly from
 > git via pip, but normally users install from distributions hosted on PyPI.